CloudCIX/rocky/README.md

-# Python3.7 Version of Rocky
+# Python 3.7 Version of Rocky

 ## What is Rocky